blakeramos/PaaSForSaaS/Lab300B/LabGuide300B.md

 ![](./images/29.png " ")

 Click the pencil.
-Then click the pencil to the right of the condtion box.
+Then click the pencil to the right of the condition box.

 ![](./images/30.png " ")

 Enter this logic, you can highlight the totalPrice field, press 'Insert Into Expression' and then add ' > 12000.
 This will route the integration to need human approval if the total price is over $12,000.
 We hardcoded a value of $15,000 previously in order to ensure you will need the human approval.

-- Your process is coming along well, in the next steps we will add the itnegration to your process and complete its devleopment.
+- Your process is coming along well, in the next steps we will add the integration to your process and complete its development.

 ### **STEP 4**: Add the integration to the process, Test the Process Application